So You Want To Be An eBay Consignment Seller?

 - Most folks are honest.
 They're not out to rip you off or get you in trouble.
 They just want to get a good price for their stuff, as quickly as possible, with as little hassle as possible.

 - People hear what they want to hear.
-If you have children, you know how this works - but for the rest of you: You're clients will stop listening when they have heard enough.
+If you have children, you know how this works - but for the rest of you: You're clients will stop listening when they think they have heard enough.
 This is not good, since it means they are quite likely to miss all the 'special terms' designed to keep you in the black.

 - People will forget what they heard that they didn't want to hear.
 You could explain a rather simple point several times and still have your client come back just a few days later not understanding why you are doing what you are doing.